Frank F. Bumps

-Frank F. Bumps (June 21, 1861 - July 18, 1914) was an American attorney.
+Frank Forest Bumps (June 21, 1861 - July 18, 1914) was an American attorney.
 He was one of the most prominent attorneys in Detroit from 1898 until his death in 1914.
 He also played American football as a forward on the undefeated 1885 and 1886 Michigan Wolverines football teams.

 Early years

 Bumps was born in 1861 in Bangor, Maine.
 As a boy of approximately 12 years, he moved with his family to Muskegon, Michigan.
 He enrolled at the University of Michigan in 1881 and, after missing two years due to illness, graduated from the Literary Department in 1887 with a Ph.B. degree.
 While attending the university, he played at the forward position on the undefeated 1885 and 1886 Michigan Wolverines football teams.
 While at Michigan, he was also a champion wrestler, a sprinter on the track team, and a member of the baseball team.

 After receiving his degree, he taught school in Bancroft and Corunna, Michigan.